 Transfer and Federal Bonds – transfer and federal bonds both have to do with authorities that aren’t local.
 They both cost a little bit more than the average bond due to the complexities of dealing with multiple authorities.

-The big difference between the two is that a transfer bond is usually another state authority holding your loved one while awaiting bond, and a federal bond is just that, a bond issued by the federal government.
+The big difference between the two is that a transfer bond is usually another state authority holding your loved one while awaiting a bond.
+Whereas a federal bond is just that, a bond issued by the federal government.

 What if I don’t have enough to pay the bondsman?